 - Receiving notifications of playback and capture progress

-- Receiving clock recovery information in the case that the audio output clock is based on a different oscillator than the oscillator which backs the monotonic clock
+- Receiving clock recovery information in the case that the audio output clock is based on a different oscillator than the oscillator that backs the monotonic clock

 Audio stream device nodes must be published by drivers using the protocol preprocessor symbol given in the table below.
 This will cause stream device nodes to be published in the locations given in the table.
 Applications can monitor these directories in order to discover new streams as they are published by the drivers.

 After opening the device node, client applications may obtain a stream channel

 for subsequent communication using the